 Breast Augmentation FAQ

 Although breast augmentation is one of the most popular cosmetic surgeries in the country, many women considering the procedure still have a lot of questions.
-Here in Scottsdale and Gilbert, we see a diverse group of breast augmentation patients who come from Chandler and Mesa, AZ, and other communities throughout metro Phoenix.
+Here in Paradise Valley and Gilbert, we see a diverse group of breast augmentation patients who come from Chandler and Mesa, AZ, and other communities throughout metro Phoenix.
 Many of these women share similar questions about the procedure.
 On this page, Dr. Olson answers some of the ones he hears most frequently.

 Breast Augmentation Before & After Photos

 Keep in mind that each patient is unique and your results may vary.